wn9237/rest_spec/markdowns/api/user_post_mailfolders.md

-# Create MailFolder
+# Create mailFolder

-Use this API to create a new MailFolder.
+Use this API to create a new mailFolder.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request